 - Periods that are heavier or lighter than usual

-These symptoms are a sign that the ovaries are producing less estrogen.
+These VMS are a sign that the ovaries are producing less estrogen.

 Along with the above symptoms, some women may experience: